Cyber Risk Advisory

 • Participate in a vulnerability disclosure program that includes a reporting and disclosure process

-• Apply practices of least privilege, network segmentation, and proper configuration for critical software
+• Apply practices of the least privilege, network segmentation, and proper configuration for critical software

 Changes to Incident Reporting Requirements: